 A trilogy that moves through joy, trauma, and the slow work of remembering who you are.
 We do not move to a ‘higher self.’
 We are distracted from it.

-The book that became an international incident, then a podcast, then a film in development.
+The book that became an international incident, then a podcast, then a film now in pre-production.
 A true story of courage, justice, and the long road to making it stand up in public.

 A memoir of growth through grief.
 The events that arrive uninvited, and the long work of finding yourself through them.

-The next chapter, in development as both a manuscript and a documentary feature.
+The next chapter, now in final edit as a manuscript while its documentary companion is in production.
 The story behind the story, and what gets remembered when nobody is keeping score.

 Short fiction and personal journal entries that sit between the books.
 Each one reflecting the power of people, especially of women, in determining the path of becoming who you are.

 The story off the page.
-From an award-winning narrated podcast to a documentary feature in development, the work goes wherever the listener is.
+From an award-winning narrated podcast to a documentary in post-production and a feature film in pre-production, the work goes wherever the listener is.

 Based on the book by the same name, the BORDERLINE podcast lets you hear directly from the people inside an international incident that changed more than a few lives.
 Listen closely.